Preview: The House on Chestnut Circle

 I left the smallish space and looked around the entryway for the thermostat.

 At the end where it branched to the left, I kept going, glancing into the den where Lance supposedly did the deed on my way by, and peeked into the study, as I was beginning to call it, before circling back around, catching glimpses of half-empty rooms and dingy windows framed by shabby curtains.
+Finally I couldn’t take the heat anymore and walked back outside.
+There’d be plenty of time later to explore it more once it cooled off.

 I could have moved even closer to Missy, but I had no desire to live in a large city again.
 Faced with taking a much smaller house with an even smaller yard in a questionable neighborhood, or worse an apartment I couldn’t really afford that I’d been incapable of visualizing Wes and myself in, I had decided it was worth the forty-minute drive each way if it meant a better environment and room to go outside and toss a ball around.
 Wes and I were alike in that regard.
 We had both always enjoyed the outdoors whether it was throwing a frisbee, grilling out, or merely gazing through a telescope.
 Or trying to; it had been difficult to cut through the urban skyglow where we’d lived on the outskirts of Atlanta.
 But at least we’d had a yard.
 Despite being located in a congested area, the lot had been fairly large at our old house—a house that hadn’t been nearly as big as the one I was now renting.

 Missy will be jealous, I thought, then immediately corrected myself with a familiar sick feeling, remembering that Rick, the new man in her life, made considerably more money than I did and had recently bought her a new home.
-The man who was now her husband since they’d made it official, in Myrtle Beach of all damn places.
+The man who was now her husband since they’d made it official—in Myrtle Beach of all damn places.
 The location had to have been chosen by him.
-He was a real estate broker fond of dressy clothes and hair gel, whose idea of getting back to nature entailed a round of golf.
-I hadn’t actually seen the new house yet—I’d only heard about it from Wes—but it sounded like a contemporary marvel that would put this shabby place to shame, a place the old Missy, my Missy, would have killed to have.
+He was a real estate broker fond of dressy clothes and hair gel whose idea of getting back to nature entailed a round of golf.
+I hadn’t actually seen the new house yet—I’d only heard about it from Wes—but it sounded like a contemporary marvel that would put this shabby place to shame, a place the old Missy, my Missy, would have loved to have.

 I set the iced tea down, walked around to the back of the truck, disengaged the latch, and raised the door.